 To satisfy the financial requirement for a fiancé visa, the applicant's UK partner must be working and earning at least £29,000 gross per year.
 If the sponsor's employment income is less than £29,000 gross per annum, the applicant can combine the sponsor's employment income under Category A with savings.
 The savings must be £16,000 plus additional savings equivalent to 2.5 times the difference between the sponsor's gross annual income and £29,000.

-The applicant's own salaried income from overseas does not count towards meeting the financial requirement.
+The applicant's own overseas salaried income does not count towards meeting the financial requirement.
 However, the applicant's savings, rental income, or pension income (if applicable) does count towards meeting the financial requirement and the UK partner's income.

-What Are Various Sources Of Meeting Financial Requirements?
+What Are the Various Sources of Income to Meet the Financial Requirements?

 Where the applicant has to meet the minimum income threshold, the financial requirement can generally be met in the following 5 ways: